 (NOTE: My options for each category are “Love,” “Like,” “Neutral,” “Not My Style,” or “Dislike.”
 But I rarely dislike anything, so I’ll mostly be using the other four.)

 “0X1 = Love Song” is yet another strong addition to TXT’s already impressive discography.
 Though I’m slightly side-eyeing HYBE (or I guess Big Hit) for having their two groups drop new music so close together, I’m glad to see that TXT is doing well and earning music show wins.
 I still think “Run Away” is probably my favorite of their singles so far, but “0X1 = Love Song” definitely takes second place.
 Unfortunately for me, it’s not enough to make me want to become more invested in TXT at this point.
-I like it and it’s nice to listen to, but it doesn’t inspire me to invest a lot of time in watching their videos or consuming their.
+I like it and it’s nice to listen to, but it doesn’t inspire me to spend a lot of time watching their videos or consuming their content.
 That being said, I listened to their new album while I was writing this and I really liked all of the songs on it – which is very rare for me.
 So I’ll keep my casual listener status for now, and I’ll see how I feel when the next comeback rolls around.
 But based on this latest release, things are looking positive.